 Coming to London

-The economic situation for Jews in Vishay was sound until a big fire in 1872 badly affected the economy for many years to come.
+The economic situation for Jews in Vishay was sound until a big fire in 1872 badly affected the economy for many years to come, as well as destroying the Synagogue.
 It was during this period that many Jews began to leave Vishay.
 The young men often left first to find work, and avoid conscription into the Russian army.
 Later on, it would be the turn of their wives, siblings and parents, though not everyone left.
 The journey’s were not cheap, requiring money for transport, food and bribes.
 They were arduous and often dangerous journeys across hostile lands.
 Some travellers still managed to visit friends and family on the way.

 I can’t be certain when Jacob and Hannah arrived in London but I do know their first child was born in September 1881.
 With that in mind, I have found an interesting candidate for a potential marriage date.